 Flat pedals vs clipless pedals, what’s better?
 That’s one of the most frequently asked questions in the cycling world.
-In this post, I dive into that age-old debate as to whether clipless pedals are better than flat-platform pedals and vice versa.
-I’ll list down all the pros and cons of each pedal type.
+In this post, I dive into the age-old debate of whether clipless pedals are better than flat-platform pedals.
+Here, you’ll learn the pros and cons of each pedal type.
 Most importantly, you’ll learn what kind of pedal to run for what riding style.

-- Clipless Pedals vs. Flat Pedals, What’s Better?
+Also Read: Clipless Pedals vs. Flat Bike Pedals

 What Are Clipless Pedals?